SchmockLord/Gigabyte-Z590i-Vision-D-11900k/README.md

 - Case: NCASE M1 v6.1

 # What is working:
-- ~~CPU with iMac20,2 SMBIOS, currently using a Fake CPU-ID~~ Changed to SMBIOS iMacPro1,1 to enable full h264/h265 hardware encoding, until there is support for the iGPU, as the iMac-SMBIOS expect a iGPU to enable things like h264/h265.
-- eGPU is working out of the box with default BIOS settings
+- SMBIOS iMacPro1,1 with full h264/h265 hardware encoding
 - Audio: working out of the box as it is connected like a USB-Audio interface.
 But keep in mind it only shows up, when you plugin something (e.g. headphones).
-- Thunderbolt 4, but no hotplug
+- Thunderbolt 4 with hotplug
-- Wifi/BT, out of the box thanks to the BCM94360NG
+- Replacing the internal m.2 Intel Wifi with a BCM94360NG to have macOS native Wifi/BT Support
 - USB-ports.
 Have created my custom USB port mapping with USBMap.command

 # What is not working:
-- Thunderbolt 4 hot plugging
+- Sleep with Thunderbolt devices attached can be an issue.
 - iGPU, the 11th Gen iGPU is not supported by macOS

 # USB Port Mapping